Meindonsa/security-storage/README.md

 - get

-Gets data back from specified key from the localStorage library.
+`get` gets data back from specified key from the localStorage library.
 If the key is not provided, the library will warn.

 | Parameter               | Description                        |
 | :---------------------- | :--------------------------------- |